 The problem is, not all sources of omega-3 fatty acids are created equal.

-In fact, in his recent post on multi-generational vegetarians, Christopher Clark explained how poorly the most common plant source of Omega-3s, called DHA, is converted to the form that we use, called EPA.
+In fact, the most common plant source of Omega-3s, called DHA, is converted to the form that we use, called EPA.
 It’s EPA which exerts the majority of the potent benefits of omega-3 fats.

 But that’s only half of the story.
 While omega-3’s benefit our health, too much consumption of its counterpart, omega-6 EFAs, increases circulating levels of inflammatory arachidonic acid (AA) which can promote heart disease, cancer and most chronic diseases.
 1